ai4earthscience/neurips-2020-workshop/schedule.md

                       <td style="text-align:center">1</td>
                       <td style="text-align:center">9:00</td>
                       <td style="text-align:center"><a href="https://slideslive.com/38938429">Keynote</a></td>
-                      <td style="text-align:center">Dan Morris: Taxonomizing “Impact” in AI for Sustainability</td>
+                      <td style="text-align:center">Taxonomizing “Impact” in AI for Sustainability</td>
                       <td style="text-align:center"><a href="https://www.microsoft.com/en-us/research/people/dan/">Dan Morris (Microsoft)</a></td>
                       <td style="text-align:left">Dan Morris will present an introduction to Microsoft’s AI for Earth initiative.
 The talk will be a tour through a few examples where AI is having a positive impact on environmental sustainability.
 More importantly, we’ll put those examples into several categories that represent broad “flavors” of impact, not *only* because I like making lists (although I do like making lists), but to show the ML community the variety of ways in which ML advances can have positive environmental impact, and hopefully encourage NeurIPS folks to think about the shortest path between your own expertise and environmental sustainability, incrementally advancing my secret mission of getting *everyone* in the ML community working on conservation issues.
 Finally, we’ll discuss the generally-favorable-but-lacking-in-some-areas state of publicly-available training data for sustainability and conservation problems.</td>
                       </tr><tr>
                       <td style="text-align:center">2</td>
                       <td style="text-align:center">9:25</td>
                       <td style="text-align:center"><a href="https://slideslive.com/38938427">Session Keynote</a></td>
-                      <td style="text-align:center">Giulio De Leo: ML and control of parasitic diseases of poverty in tropical and subtropical countries, with a special focus on schistosomiasis</td>
+                      <td style="text-align:center">ML and control of parasitic diseases of poverty in tropical and subtropical countries, with a special focus on schistosomiasis</td>
                       <td style="text-align:center"><a href="https://deleolab.stanford.edu/people">Giulio De Leo (Stanford)</a></td>
                       <td style="text-align:left">ML and control of parasitic diseases of poverty in tropical and subtropical countries, with a special focus on schistosomiasi.
 Giulio De Leo is a Professor at Stanford University and a Senior Fellow at Stanford Woods Institute for the Environment.<details style="display:inline;"closed><summary>More</summary>His lab works on theoretical ecology with a focus on disease ecology, marine conservation, and public health.</details></td>
                       </tr><tr>